kajal1106/ExpenseTracker/README.md

 ## :coffee:

-If you like this project and wish to say to say thanks - I'm always open to a coffee!
+If you like this project and wish to say thanks - I'm always open to a coffee!